alexharri/website/posts/canvas-to-ascii.md

   showCharacterPick
 />

-That's a sensible choice -- the character `T` is visually dense in the top half and less so in the bottom half, so it matches the image fairly well.
+That's a sensible choice.
+The character `T` is visually dense in the top half and less so in the bottom half, so it matches the image fairly well.

 <AsciiScene showGrid="dark" fontSize={120} rows={1.4} cols={3.4} viewMode="transparent" sampleQuality={5}>
   <Scene2D scene="shade_split_static" />
 </AsciiScene>

 Still, I want the picked character to emphasize the shape of the boundary better.
 We can achieve that by enhancing the contrast of the sampling vector.

-### Contrast enhancement

 To increase the contrast of our sampling vector, we might raise each component of the vector to the power of some exponent.